 The article is organised as follows.
-In the second section we will review the basic properties of the effective Lagrangian in the Yang-Mills theory and will prove the gauge invariance of the effective action on sourceless gauge fields as well as will present alternative techniques allowing to evaluate the effective action. {\it These results stress the importance of having exact solutions of the sourceless Yang-Mills equation because only in that case quantum effects of the vacuum polarisation can be considered as gauge-invariant physical effects} \cite{Savvidy:1977, Batalin:1976uv, Batalin:1979jh}.

-In this approach the computation of the effective Lagrangian and of the Green functions reduces to the evaluation of the matrix elements of the operator $U(s) = \exp\{-i H s\}$ \cite{Schwinger:1951nm}: \be (x' |U(s)| x'') =(x'(s)|x''(0)). \ee The matrix elements of the operators $U(s)$ can be computed by three alternative methods \cite{Savvidy:1977, Batalin:1976uv}.
-In the first method suggested by Schwinger in QED one can consider the operators $ H $ as the Hamiltonians of a "particle" moving in a background field with "particle" space-time coordinates $x_{\mu}(s)$ depending on the proper time $s$ \cite{Schwinger:1951nm} and with the corresponding operator equation of motion in the Heisenberg representation.
-In the second method the matrix elements are computed by using the path-integral representation \cite{Batalin:1970it, Savvidy:1977}, and in the third method the determinant is the product of the eigenvalues, as it was originally developed by Heisenberg and Euler \cite{Heisenberg:1936nmg} and by 't Hooft in his calculation of the vacuum polarisation effects induced by the instanton solution \cite{tHooft:1976snw}.
-These methods will be frequently used in this article.

-In the third section we will present a general solution of the covariantly constant field equation (\ref{YMeqcovint}) and will analyse its properties in the fourth section, which will include the properties of the conserved current $J^a_{\mu} = g \epsilon^{abc} A^b_{\nu} G^c_{\nu\mu}$ and of the corresponding current vorticity $\omega^a_i = \epsilon_{ijk} \partial_j J^a_k $ supporting the solution geometry.
+In the second section we will present a general solution of the covariantly constant field equation (\ref{YMeqcovint1}) and will analyse its properties in the third section.
+The properties of the conserved current $J^a_{\mu} = g \epsilon^{abc} A^b_{\nu} G^c_{\nu\mu}$ and of the corresponding current vorticity $\omega^a_i = \epsilon_{ijk} \partial_j J^a_k $ supporting the solution geometry will be analysed.
 The geometry has a lattice cell structure of the alternating chromomagnetic flux tubes periodically repeating themselves with oppositely orientated fluxes in the neighbouring cells (see Fig.\ref{fig1} and Fig.\ref{fig11}).

+In the forth section we will review the basic properties of the effective Lagrangian in the Yang-Mills theory and will prove the gauge invariance of the effective action for sourceless gauge fields. {\it The importance of having exact solutions of the sourceless Yang-Mills equation lies in the fact that only in that case the vacuum polarisation and the effective Lagrangian represent the gauge-invariant physical effects} \cite{Savvidy:1977, Batalin:1976uv, Batalin:1979jh}.

+The computation of the effective Lagrangian can be reduced to the evaluation of the matrix elements of the operator $U(s) = \exp\{-i H s\}$ \cite{Schwinger:1951nm}.
+The matrix elements of the operators $U(s)$ can be computed by three alternative methods \cite{Savvidy:1977, Batalin:1976uv}.
+In the first method suggested by Schwinger in QED one can consider the operator $ H $ as the Hamiltonian of a "particle" moving in a background field with the "particle" space-time coordinates $x_{\mu}(s)$ depending on the proper time $s$ \cite{Schwinger:1951nm} and the equation of motion in the Heisenberg representation.
+In the second method the matrix elements are computed by using the path-integral representation \cite{Batalin:1970it, Savvidy:1977}, and in the third method the determinant is computed as a product of the eigenvalues, as in the original article of Heisenberg and Euler \cite{Heisenberg:1936nmg, tHooft:1976snw}.
+These methods will be used in this article.